The 5 Key Questions to Help Make the Right Build vs. Buy Software Decision

-There are clear benefits and drawbacks to each approach, but which one is best for your business needs?
+Each approach has clear benefits and drawbacks, but which one is best for your business needs?
 Buying the wrong software will slow growth and impact your current processes.
 Building the wrong custom software can cost you triple and result in a bad product.

 To make the right decision, you’ll want to consider the following questions: